jbsolutions2008/flutter_ecommerce_ui/README.md

 # Ecommerce
-> Simple E-Commerce app ui design in flutter
+> E-Commerce app UI design in flutter

 ## :scroll: Description
 Ecommerce App Allows you to view list of items and details of a particular item.
 The app is build  in getX package.